To,

 Jainam Ferro Alloys (I) Limited

-Audited Financial Statements for the year ended as on 31st March, 2024.
+together with the Audited Standalone Financial Statements for the financial year ended as

 In compliance with the applicable provisions of the Companies Act, 2013, (the